Years 9 to 12 | Boys only

 The culture of Senior School is designed to empower young men to take greater ownership of their choices, particularly with respect to their learning (with appropriate guidance and mentoring).
 Students are taught by experienced specialist teachers in all subjects.

-Our Year 12 results consistently demonstrate a strong academic culture and a drive for every boy to reach his own personal level of excellence.
-In recent years, Wesley graduates have been awarded the Beazley Medal (dux of the state) and a Rhodes scholarship entry to WAAPA, AFL drafts, along with countless other achievements.
+Our Year 12 results consistently demonstrate a strong academic culture and a drive for every student to reach his own personal level of excellence.
+In recent years, Wesley graduates have been awarded the Beazley Medal (dux of the state) and a Rhodes Scholarship entry to WAAPA, AFL drafts, along with countless other achievements.

 The Pastoral Care structure during the senior years is designed to ensure every boy can develop a close bond with a consistent adult presence at Wesley, known as their ‘mentor’.
 There are usually 12 students in each mentor group, the aim being to ensure a 1/12 teacher-student ratio.
 A student is allocated their mentor group in Year 9, and remains with that same mentor right through to Year 12.